Rumpunzel/rpg-thingy/rules/resting.md

 ## Selling

 You may sell an asset you own by testing Means.
-Discard any success exceeding the asset's quality rating.
-The remaining result is the offer you get in your current rest location.
+Discard any hits exceeding the asset's quality rating.
+The achieved effort is the offer you get in your current rest location.
 You may accept that offer or decline it.
 Either way, the resources to attempt to sell the asset are spent.
 If you accept, you gain a `Currency` asset for Means of the local currency with rating equal to the effort you achieved and lose the chosen asset.